vl4ds/Documentation/getting-started/getting-help.rst

 You'll often get sneak peeks or additional insight not found anywhere else, so we encourage you to stop by.

-You can find out more information, including a link to the calendar invite, at http://smartthings.com/developers.
+You can find out more information, including a link to the calendar invite, on our `developer site <https://developers.smartthings.com/developers/participate>`__.
 We'll also typically provide an agenda for the upcoming developer call on the community site (in the Groups and Events category).